-The nutrient is known to improve and improve the immune system.
-While the antioxidant xanthones neutralizes free radicals, the presence of vitamin C stimulates the production of leukocytes, the white blood cells responsible for boosting immunity.
-A higher white blood cell count is related to greater immunity.
-Mangosteen benefits include improved heart health, weight loss, relief from digestive problems, and more.
+The mangosteen fruit is naturally high in vitamin C, which helps to improve and strengthen the immune system.
+The antioxidant xanthones neutralize free radicals while the vitamin C stimulates the production of leukocytes, or white blood cells, which are responsible for boosting immunity.
+A higher white blood cell count is associated with greater immunity.
+In addition to boosting immunity, mangosteen benefits include improved heart health, weight loss, relief from digestive problems, and more.

-If you're pregnant or breastfeeding, there isn't much reliable information to indicate whether or not using mangosteen as a supplement is completely safe, so stay safe and avoid supplemental forms (such as a mangosteen capsule) of this tropical fruit.
-The benefits of mangosteen may also be related to a high concentration of vitamin C, which suppresses the production of pro-inflammatory cytokines that may play a role in causing acne.
+However, if you are pregnant or breastfeeding, there is not enough reliable information to indicate whether or not using mangosteen as a supplement is safe, so it is best to avoid supplemental forms (such as a mangosteen capsule).
+The benefits of mangosteen may also be related to its high concentration of vitamin C, which suppresses the production of pro-inflammatory cytokines that may play a role in causing acne.
 One dose of the mangosteen supplement provided 64.66 mg of xanthone beta-mangostin from mangosteen and 29.54 mg from other mangostines.
-The side effects of mangosteen when taking a mangosteen supplement may include an increased risk of bleeding in people with bleeding disorders.
+The side effects of mangosteen when taking a supplement may include an increased risk of bleeding in people with bleeding disorders.